This content block does not have a preview.

 “CCC is proud to be a part of our city’s innovative and exciting solution in the Westwind Apartments.” says Mary-Rain O’Meara, Director of Real-Estate Development.
 “We’re excited to breathe new life into the heart of Old Town and welcome new residential and commercial neighbors as the city recovers from the COVID-19 pandemic.”

 The Westwind Apartments is moving Portland forward and making progress toward meeting the diverse housing needs of our community.

 Thanks to the Team

 CCC offers our thanks to the entire development and funding teams behind the Westwind Apartments, including Walsh Construction, Works Progress Architecture and GLI Advisors.
-Funding for the $33 million project is being provided by the Portland Housing Bureau, U S Bank, Multnomah County Joint Office of Homeless Services, Home Forward and Energy Trust of Oregon and Portland General Electric Renewable Development Fund.
+Funding for the $33 million project is being provided by the Portland Housing Bureau, U S Bank, Multnomah County Joint Office of Homeless Services, Home Forward, Energy Trust of Oregon and Portland General Electric Renewable Development Fund.

 We’re looking forward to next fall when we’ll celebrate the grand opening and welcome residents to their new homes!